-A summary of Magellan's business and significant 2023 events
+A summary of Magellan's business and significant 2024 events

 Magellan is a diversified supplier of components to the aerospace industry.
-Through its wholly owned subsidiaries and controlled entity, Magellan engineers and manufactures aeroengine and aerostructure components for aerospace markets, including advanced products for defence and space markets and complementary specialty products.
+Through its wholly owned subsidiaries, controlled entity and joint venture, Magellan engineers and manufactures aeroengine and aerostructure components for aerospace markets, including advanced products for defence and space markets and complementary specialty products.
 The Corporation also supports the aftermarket through the supply of spare parts as well as through repair and overhaul services.